-What is the main difference between a tiny house vs small house from the costs, lifestyle and is it’s worth making the switch to either a small house or a tiny house?
+What is the main difference between a tiny house vs small house in 2021 when in concerns costs, lifestyle and if it’s worth making the switch?

 The popularity of small and tiny houses expanded with the housing crisis and increased environmental concerns globally.
 Both the cost of living and environmental concerns are at the forefront of many people across the world.
 Recent researches and data analysis around the world agrees that the tiny and small house market is on the rise and is expected to rise exponentially over the coming years.